Gladstone mayor says he's not in for Flynn

 "Hats off to Ken (O'Dowd) and Chris Trevor and anyone who can represent an electorate that large."

-Anyone seeking ALP preselection for Flynn would set up a showdown with AWU organiser Zac Beers, who achieved a 5.5% swing and came within 2000 votes of unseating the LNP's sitting member Ken O'Dowd at the last election.
+Anyone seeking ALP preselection for Flynn would set up a showdown with AWU organiser Zac Beers, who came within 2000 votes of unseating the LNP's Ken O'Dowd at the last election.

-As a prominent Central Queensland mayor and ALP member, parallels can be drawn between Cr Burnett's political position and that of former Rockhampton mayor Margaret Strelow, who stood for the state seat of Rockhampton at last weekend's election.
+As a prominent Central Queensland mayor and ALP member, parallels can be drawn between Cr Burnett's political position and that of former Rockhampton mayor Margaret Strelow, who stood for the state seat of Rockhampton last weekend.

 She then ran for the seat as an Independent and again fell just short of the mark, bowing out on Wednesday after admitting Labor's Barry O'Rourke would likely be elected on the back of her preferences.

-But just as he dismissed rumours he would run for Flynn, he laughed off any suggestion he might run for state politics in the future.
+But just as he dismissed the rumours about Flynn, he laughed off the suggestion he might run for state politics in the future.

-Cr Burnett worked on Gladstone MP Glenn Butcher's election campaign and recently threw his support behind Mr Butcher for a spot in Cabinet.
+Cr Burnett worked on Gladstone MP Glenn Butcher's election campaign and recently began advocating for Mr Butcher to be given a spot in Cabinet.

 "Glenn is one of my best friends," he said.